Nelson Mandela: Personal life

-In 2010, the South African newspaper Mail & Guardian reported the case of Mpho Pule, a woman from Bloemfontein who believed she was Mandela's daughter and had attempted multiple times to meet Mandela, including sending a personal letter in 2009 in which she wrote: 'I believe you are my father and I am your daughter'.
+In 2010, the South African newspaper Mail & Guardian reported the case of Mpho Pule, who believed she was Mandela's daughter and had attempted multiple times to meet Mandela.
 Pule claimed to have learned in 1998 from her grandmother that she was the result of a brief relationship between Mandela and Seipati Monakali in Cape Town in 1945.
-She died of a stroke in 2009, shortly after writing the letter.
-Mandela's grandson, Mandla Mandela, dismissed the claim due to the lack of DNA evidence, stating: "The only way we can prove someone is a member of the family is through a DNA test."
+She died in 2009.
+Mandela's grandson, Mandla Mandela, dismissed the claim due to the lack of DNA evidence.
 Verne Harris of the Nelson Mandela Foundation acknowledged that Pule's account aligned with Mandela's historical timeline but deferred responsibility to the family.

-In 2013, Onica Nyembezi Mothoa, a woman from Soshanguve, claimed to be Mandela's daughter, born in 1947 to Sophie Majeni, a domestic worker in Pretoria.
+In 2013, Onica Nyembezi Mothoa claimed to be Mandela's daughter, born in 1947 to Sophie Majeni, a domestic worker in Pretoria.
 Mothoa alleged that her mother had a relationship with Mandela during the 1940s and was forced into hiding due to fears of political repercussions under apartheid.

-Mothoa claimed to have made several unsuccessful attempts to meet Mandela from as early as 2003, including trips to Qunu and the Medi-Clinic Heart Hospital in Pretoria during Mandela's final hospitalization.
-She stated that she was blocked by security at both locations.

-Mothoa also reported that guards at the hospital acknowledged her resemblance to Mandela, allegedly saying: 'We can see you look like him, but there is nothing we can do'.

-She expressed willingness to undergo a DNA test to prove her claim but was never granted access to the family or Mandela himself.